Sarah Dorsey: Early life

 Dorsey was born to Mary Malvina Routh and Thomas George Percy Ellis, a planter in Natchez, Mississippi, in 1829.
 From the prominent southern Percy family, she was the niece of Catherine Anne Warfield and Eleanor Percy Lee, the "Two Sisters of the West," who while young published two volumes of poetry together.
 Catherine Anne Warfield went on to publish a number of novels, which achieved significant popular acclaim, including The House of Bouverie, a gothic novel in two volumes, which was a bestseller in 1860.
 She and Ellis became quite close after her sister Eleanor died in 1849, with Sarah Anne encouraging her to write again.
+She was also a granddaughter of Natchez planter John Ellis through her father.
+Through her matrilineal line, she was a descendant of the prominent Routh family in Natchez.

 Sarah Anne's father died when she was nine in 1838.
 Her widowed mother Mary soon remarried to Charles Gustavus Dahlgren, of Swedish descent.
 Her stepfather, who saw great potential in Sarah, engaged Eliza Ann Dupuy as her tutor.
 Dupuy had also taught Dorsey's aunts Catherine and Eleanor.

 Later, about 1838–1841, Dahlgren sent Dorsey to Madame Deborah Grelaud's French School in Philadelphia, Pennsylvania, founded in the 1790s by a refugee from the French Revolution.
 Mme Grelaud was a Huguenot, and the school was Episcopal.
 There, Dorsey excelled in music, painting, dancing, and languages, quickly gaining fluency in Italian, Spanish, German and French.
 At the school, she met the older Varina Banks Howell, whom she would meet again later in life as the wife of Jefferson Davis.
 During her studies in Philadelphia, Ellis found her most exciting teacher to be Anne Charlotte Lynch, and they became friends after she matriculated.